enthought/traits/_sources/traits_user_manual/advanced.rst.txt

 When you define trait attributes using predefined traits, the Trait() factory function or trait handlers, you typically specify their default values statically.
-You can also define a method that dynamically initializes a trait attribute the first time that the attribute value is accessed.
+You can also define a method that dynamically initializes a trait attribute.
 To do this, you define a method on the same class as the trait attribute, with a name based on the name of the trait attribute:

 .. index:: default value; method

 .. method:: _name_default()

-This method initializes the *name* trait attribute, returning its initial value.
-The method overrides any default value specified in the trait definition.
+This method returns the default value for the *name* trait attribute and it overrides any default value specified in the trait definition.

+Similar to static default values, default values defined dynamically should be thought of as existing **prior to** setting object state during initialization.
+For performance purposes, a default initializer method is called when:

+1. the attribute value is accessed the first time or
+2. an instance is constructed with a specific value, if there is a change handler defined for the trait.
+This is needed so the default can be reported as the old value (see :ref:`static-notification`).

+While it is possible to use a default initializer method to lazily initialize attributes based on the object state post-instantiation, this relies on not having to observe for changes on the trait.
+This is often difficult in practice, since trait notifications can be set up by external objects, and are often needed for Property traits, delegation and GUI applications.
+These use cases may cause the default values to be computed eagerly prior to instantiation, instead of lazily after instantiation.

 .. index:: get_default_value()